 Brentwood, TN 37027

-Find Criminal Records for Free Through State & Federal Agencies
+Find Criminal Records for Free Using State & Federal Agencies

 In addition to searching through local and county government agencies, individuals who are looking to check if someone has a criminal record may do so from federal and state bodies including the New York State Department of Corrections and Community Supervision (DOCCS) and the Sex Offender Registry.

-New York State Department of Corrections and Community Supervision (DOCCS)— DOCCS has a New York Criminal Records Search feature and Current New York State Prisoner Look Up tool that can be used to locate inmates who are on parole and those that are incarcerated respectively.
+New York State Department of Corrections & Community Supervision (DOCCS)— DOCCS has a New York Criminal Records Search feature and Current New York State Prisoner Lookup tool that can be used to locate inmates who are on parole and those that are incarcerated respectively.

 The Sex Offender Registry—The New York State Division of Criminal Justice Services (DCJS) maintains a Sex Offender Registry of level 2 and 3 offenders and individuals who are in Immigration and Customs Enforcement (ICE) custody or in prison.

-Bureau of Prisons (BOP)—The BOP has a Federal Criminal Records Search Tool that can query an online directory of inmates that are both in prison and those that have been released after having been convicted of federal crimes.
+Bureau of Prisons (BOP)—The BOP has a Federal Criminal Records Search Tool that can query an online directory of inmates in prison and those who have been released after having been convicted of federal crimes.

 Written requests are sent to: